-Ms. Leykum, 44, joined the Board in April of 2021.
-She has served as founder of Serenade Capital LLC, an investment firm, since May 2016.
+Ms. Leykum, 45, has served as founder of Serenade Capital LLC, an investment firm, since May 2016.
 From October 2013 to April 2016, she served as a founding principal of HEG Capital LLC, a Connecticut-registered investment advisory firm.
 Prior to joining HEG Capital, Ms. Leykum was, from June 2012 to September 2013, a Vice President at Rand Group, an investment management services firm.
 Until June 2012, she was a Vice President of ESL Investments, Inc., which she joined in July 2004.
 From 2000 to 2002, Ms. Leykum worked in the Principal Investment Area at Goldman, Sachs & Co.
 Since April 2014, Ms. Leykum has served on the Board of Directors of Lands' End, Inc. and since May 2021 she has served as Chair of the Board of Valaris Ltd. The Nominating/Governance Committee believes, and the Board agrees, that Ms. Leykum is qualified to serve on the Board given her knowledge of and experience in public and private investing and finance and her experience as a director of public companies.